location-iq/leaflet-geocoder/README.md

 }).addTo(map);

 // Changing attribution
-// By default, adds "Geocoding by Mapzen" text with a link
+// By default, adds "Geocoding by LocationIQ" text with a link
 // You can remove this if you like, or change the text.
 L.control.geocoder('<your-api-key>', {
   attribution: null